mary-cybersec/linux-manage-files-lab/README.md

 ## Screenshots

-Screenshots from the live lab environment are included in the repositorywithin the attached pdf.
+Screenshots from the live lab environment are included in the repository within the attached pdf.